squirrelnest/talking-dead/README.md

 This code is by no means polished or complete.
 Shortcuts were made due to time constraints.
 Here are some areas for improvement:

-* Add password protection (encryption or htaccess) or move private files (such as photos) outside of web root
 * Add keyboard events to move between messages
 * Support other browsers and devices - this app was only tested on Chrome browsers on Pixel 2, Pixel 3 XL, and a Mac laptop
 * Handle vertical swipes
 * Add unit testing

-## Available Scripts

-In the project directory, you can run:

-`npm install`

-Installs dependencies.

-`npm start`

-Runs the app in development mode.
-Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

-`npm test`

-Launches the unit test runner.

-`npm run build`

-Builds the app for production to the `build` folder.<br>
-It bundles React in production mode and optimizes the build for the best performance.<br>
-The build is minified.<br>